An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Introduction

 \section{Introduction}

-Inverse problems in imaging center around the recovery of an unknown image $x\in\mathbb{R}^n$ of interest based on the given corrupted measurement $y_\delta = Ax + \eta$, where $y_{\delta} \in \mathbb{R}^{m}$ is the noisy measurement data, $A$ the linear forward operator, and $\eta$ an i.i.d.\ noise (e.g.\ Gaussian noise $\eta \sim \mathcal{N}(0, \sigma^{2}I)$).
-Due to the inherent ill-posedness of the reconstruction task, suitable regularization is crucial and is key for a successful recovery of $x$ \cite{EnglHankeNeubauer:1996,scherzer2009variational,ItoJin:2015}.
+Inverse problems in imaging center around recovering an unknown image $x\in\mathbb{R}^n$ of interest from the noisy measurement $y_\delta = Ax + \eta$, where $y_{\delta} \in \mathbb{R}^{m}$ is the noisy measurement data, $A$ the linear forward operator, and $\eta$ an i.i.d.\ noise (e.g.\ Gaussian noise $\eta \sim \mathcal{N}(0, \sigma^{2}I)$).
+Due to the inherent ill-posedness of the problem, suitable regularization is crucial and is key for a successful recovery of $x$ \cite{EnglHankeNeubauer:1996,scherzer2009variational,ItoJin:2015}.

-Over the last years, deep learning methods have been successfully applied to solve all types of inverse problems in imaging, with supervised training being the dominating paradigm (see \cite{ongie2020deep, arridge2019solving_ip_data_driven} for overviews).
-That means, a deep neural network is trained to restore the original image from the corrupted data using a set of paired training data.
-Depending on the architecture of the deep learning model, a large number of such high-quality paired training data may be needed \cite{baguer2020diptv}.
-Except simulated data, these are usually not obtainable in many applications, or (too) expensive to collect.
-Further, there is also the challenge arising from distributional shifts in the training data (e.g.\ change of the noise level, a different forward operator at test time, or a different image class).
+Over the last years, deep learning methods have been successfully applied to solve all types of imaging problems, with supervised training being the dominant paradigm \cite{ongie2020deep, arridge2019solving_ip_data_driven}.
+That means, a deep neural network is trained to restore the image from noisy data using a set of paired training data.
+A large number of such high-quality paired training data may be needed \cite{baguer2020diptv}.
+Except simulated data, these are usually not obtainable, or too expensive to collect.
+Further challenges arise from the distributional shifts of the test data (e.g.\ change of image class, noise level or forward operator at test time).
 Ideally, the trained model should be robust to these changes, and transfer its reconstructive properties from one domain to another using as little additional data as possible \cite{gilton2021model,barbano2021unsupervised,lunz2021learned}.
 Unfortunately, this is often not the case.